aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

     ![Screenshot of the dimension_stock_item table.](./images/dimProduct.png)

-## Exercise 4: Query data in a lakehouse
+## Task 4: Query data in a lakehouse

 Now that you have ingested data into a table in the lakehouse, you can use SQL to query it.